elementor/elementor-developers-docs/src/widgets/simple-example.md

 # Simple Example

-To put all of the pieces together we are going to create a simple Elementor widget which will use the [native oEmbed functionality](https://developer.wordpress.org/reference/functions/wp_oembed_get/) of WordPress to auto-embed content from external sites using simple URLs.
+Putting all these pieces together, we are going to create a simple Elementor widget which will use the [native oEmbed functionality](https://developer.wordpress.org/reference/functions/wp_oembed_get/) of WordPress to auto-embed content from external sites using simple URLs.

 ## Folder Structure

-The addon will have four files.
-Two index files to prevent direct access to files, one file for the widget and the main file to register the widget.
+This addon will have four files.
+Two index files to prevent direct access to files, one file for the widget and the main file to register the widget:

 ```
 elementor-oembed-widget/